HTTP-RPC/Kilo/README.md

 </table>
 ```

-If _headings.properties_ is defined as follows:
+If "headings.properties" is defined as follows:

 ```
 name = Name